evilmog/ntlmv1-multi/README.md

 # Dec 10, 2019 Updates
 Yes this is supposedly python 3 compatible, I will likely merge the tools into one in the new year, but until then the mods have not been extensively tested but should work.
+I have also merged ntlmv1 and ntlmv1-ssp

 # ntlmv1-multi
 NTLMv1 Multitool